First Steps Towards a Runtime Analysis When Starting With a Good Solution: Introduction

 \subsection{Starting with Good Solutions}

 As just said, the vast majority of the runtime analyses assume a random initialization of the algorithm or they prove performance guarantees that hold for all initializations (worst-case view).
 This is justified for two reasons. (i)~When optimizing a novel problem for which little problem-specific understanding is available, starting with random initial solutions is a recommended approach.
 This avoids that a wrong understanding of the problem leads to an unfavorable initialization.
 Also, with independent runs of the algorithm automatically reasonably diverse initializations are employed. (ii)~For many optimizations processes analyzed with mathematical means it turned out that there is not much advantage of starting with a good solution.
 For this reason, such results are not stated explicitly, but can often be derived from the proofs.
 For example, when optimizing the simple \onemax benchmark via the equally simple \oea, then results like~\cite{Muhlenbein92,DrosteJW02,DoerrFW11,DoerrDY20} show a very limited advantage from a good initialization.
-When starting with a solution having already 99\% of the maximal fitness, the expected runtime has the same $en \ln(n) \pm O(n)$ order of magnitude.
+When starting with a solution having already 99\% of the maximal fitness, the expected runtime has the same $en \ln(n) \pm O(n)$ order of magnitude as the one starting from a random solution.
 Hence the gain from starting with the good solution is bounded by an $O(n)$ lower order term.
 Even when starting with a solution of fitness $n - \sqrt n$, that is, with fitness distance $\sqrt n$ to the optimum of fitness $n$, then only a runtime reduction by asymptotically a factor of a half results.
 Clearly, a factor-two runtime improvement is interesting in practice, but the assumption that an initial solution can be found that differs from the optimum in only $\sqrt n$ of the $n$ bit positions, is very optimistic.
+Without going into details, we note that other problem which exhibit a multiplicative drift behavior~\cite{DoerrJW12algo}, such as the optimization of minimum spanning trees~\cite{NeumannW07}, Euler cycles~\cite{DoerrJ07gecco}, or shortest paths~\cite{BaswanaBDFKN09,DoerrJ10}, would similarly little profit from a good initialization.